UW-Madison-DSI/student-developer-setup/Zhuang/README.md

 11) Created a Dockerfile Zhuang folder that builds and runs the "hello world" program

-    This Dockerfile can be used to compile and run the "hello world" program.
+    This Dockerfile can be used to compile and run the "Hello" program.
 First, make sure Docker is installed, then `cd` into the `battle` directory and run:

     `docker build -t my_image_name .`